BEST HIDDEN GEMS IN ITALY – MOST UNDERRATED PLACES TO VISIT

 However, due to its location – being only around 40 km from Venice – it is often overshadowed by its very famous neighbor.
 But Padua is the perfect place for a day trip from Venice.

-It has the biggest square in all of Italy – and Italian cities were created with some amazing squares at their centers – where many statues are on display!
+It has the biggest square in Italy – and Italian cities were created with some amazing squares at their centers – where many statues are on display!
 Then, there is the Basilica of St. Anthony – a stunning church that is one of the prettiest in all of the country.

 CONCLUSION: HIDDEN PLACES IN ITALY